-In addition to an increase in the Na ${\rm V}1.1$ protein, the administration of a single dose of 20 μ g of STK-001 in neonate Dravet syndrome mice (postnatal day two) resulted in a significant reduction in premature mortality.
-Treatment with STK-001 resulted in 97% survival of Dravet syndrome mice for the 90-day post-natal observation period (survival of 34 mice was observed in the STK-001 Dravet syndrome mouse group) compared with 23% survival of placebo-treated mice (survival of 14 out of 62 mice).
+In addition to an increase in the Na ${v}$ 1.1 protein, the administration of a single dose of 20 μg of STK-001 in neonate Dravet syndrome mice (postnatal day two) resulted in a significant reduction in premature mortality.
+Treatment with STK-001 resulted in 97% survival of Dravet syndrome mice for the 90-day post-natal observation period (survival of 33 out of 34 mice was observed in the STK-001 Dravet syndrome mouse group) compared with 23% survival of placebo-treated mice (survival of 14 out of 62 mice).
 This is illustrated in the figure below.